DataDog/integrations-extras/jfrog_platform_cloud/README.md

 - **artifactory-request.log**
 - **access-security-audit.log**

 These logs will allow customers to readily know who accessed what repositories and how often.
 The logs will also show what IP addresses accessed those repositories.
-The logs are critical for customers from a security and compliance perspective.
-In future updates to this integration JFrog will be adding many more log types like traffic.log, artifactory-access.log and more request logs.
+Log types such as traffic.log, artifactory-access.log and more request logs will be added to this integration in future updates.

 ## Setup